Dipsingh/dipsingh.github.io/_posts/2022-9-02-TCP-Congestion-Experiment.md

 ## TCP BBR

-The problem with loss-based congestion control algorithms in high latency networks is that due to the cwnd growth being proportional to RTT, the cwnd growth is slow.
+The problem with loss-based congestion control algorithms in high latency networks is that due to the `cwnd` growth being proportional to `RTT`, the `cwnd` growth is slow.
 BBR is a rate-based congestion control algorithm, i.e., at any given time, it sends data at a rate independent of current packet losses.
 This is a significant shift from how traditional algorithms based on the AIMD rule, which operated by reducing the sending rate when they observed a packet loss.

-The behavior of BBR can be described in the below figure, which show that BBR tries to operate at the optimal operating point which is the Bandwidth delay product (BDP) highlighted in green vs the traditional algorithms which operated at the BDP+Buffer size.
+The below figure describes the behavior of BBR, which show that BBR tries to operate at the optimal operating point, which is the Bandwidth delay product (BDP) highlighted in green, vs. the traditional algorithms, which operate at the BDP+Buffer size.

 {: .center}
 ![Optimal BDP](/images/post13/optimal_bdp.png "Optimal BW Delay Product")